Linearization Principle: The Geometric Origin of Nonlinear Fokker-Planck Equations: Concluding Remarks

 \section{Concluding Remarks}

 In this work, we presented a geometric derivation of the nonlinear Fokker-Planck equation, grounded in the \textit{Linearization Principle}.
-By recognizing that the underlying growth law $dy/dx = y^q$ dictates the natural coordinate system of the state space, we formulated a kinetic theory that preserves the linear structure of the drift term and the standard Einstein relation, without resorting to phenomenological nonlinear forces.
+By recognizing that the Linearization Principle, when applied to the dynamical evolution, dictates the natural coordinate system for the thermodynamic driving force, we formulated a kinetic theory that preserves the linear structure of the drift term and the standard Einstein relation.
+This clarifies that the nonlinear diffusion arises naturally from a fundamental dynamical ansatz rather than being imposed as an \textit{a priori} static requirement.

+Importantly, this geometric framework is not restricted to the specific case of Tsallis statistics.
+By employing the generalized $\phi$-logarithm, we demonstrated that specifying any valid geometric structure for the state space constructively yields its corresponding macroscopic nonlinear diffusion equation.
+This establishes the genuine generality of the Linearization Principle for nonequilibrium complex systems.

-A central result is the duality between the dynamic index $q$ and the thermodynamic index $2-q$.
+Within this general framework, focusing on the $q$-deformed geometry yields a central result: the duality between the dynamic index $q$ and the thermodynamic index $2-q$.
 We showed that while the local trajectories are governed by $q$-arithmetic, the global stability of the stationary state is determined by a Lyapunov functional based on the Tsallis entropy of index $2-q$.
 This duality clarifies the choice of entropic indices in non-extensive statistical mechanics and eliminates the need for auxiliary concepts such as escort distributions.

 Applied to the harmonic oscillator and the free particle, the theory reproduces the $q$-Gaussian distributions observed in confined systems and yields the scaling laws of anomalous diffusion in free space.